MicrocontrollersDev/Alternatives/LabyMod.md

 # LabyMod Alternatives

-**LabyMod has a bunch of problems that cause mod incompatibilities, weird graphics, and just low FPS.
-Therefore, it is advised that you avoid using it at all costs.**
+LabyMod has a bunch of problems that cause mod incompatibilities, weird graphics, and just low FPS.
+Therefore, it is advised that you avoid using it if possible.

 ## Features